mwhayford/enterprise-web-framework/PROJECT_STATUS.md

 ---

 **Note**: This is a comprehensive, production-ready enterprise web framework.
-The only remaining task is to complete the Terraform infrastructure provisioning, which is a straightforward task given that all other components are complete and tested.
+All components are complete, tested, and ready for deployment.
+The framework includes everything needed to deploy and run a scalable, secure, enterprise-grade web application.